yhat/benchdb/README.md

 # gobenchdb
-A Go tool to store your go test benchmark data in a database
+Store your go test benchmark data in a database